美濃 Tradition

 Why this matters for collectors

-Mino blades offer what few other traditions provide: genuine Kotō work at accessible price points, with honest martial character and a clear historical context.
-A sound Kanemoto or Sue-Mino katana with legible hamon and appropriate nakago patina represents excellent value.
-The caution is that the volume of Mino production and the shared naming conventions make the tradition a natural home for misattributions — a blade described as “Kanemoto” without NBTHK papers should be evaluated on the quality of what you can see, not on the name alone.
+Mino offers something few other traditions do: genuine Kotō work at accessible prices, with plain martial character and a clear historical setting.
+A sound Kanemoto or Sue-Mino katana with legible hamon and appropriate nakago patina is excellent value.
+The caution is that the sheer volume of Mino production, together with the shared naming conventions, makes the tradition a natural home for misattributions.
+A blade described as “Kanemoto” without NBTHK papers should be judged on the quality of what you can see, not on the name.